-I am currently writing a book entitled, Government of Value: Smuggling, Money, and Decolonization in East Africa.
-I argue that East African decolonization was not coterminous with political sovereignty but rather consisted of a longer process of reorganizing how value was legitimately defined, produced, and distributed.
+I wrote a book entitled Money, Value & the State: Sovereignty & Citizenship in East Africa (Cambridge University Press, 2024).
+It argues that East African decolonization was not coterminous with political sovereignty but rather consisted of a longer process of reorganizing how value was legitimately defined, produced, and distributed.
 It is an analysis of how postcolonial states tried to remake economic temporalities, space, and standards and how citizens pursued alternatives that subverted economic sovereignty.
 This is a story of central banking, national currencies, and coffee smuggling, as well as rites of initiation and econometric modeling.
 An article from the project — on coffee smuggling, kinship relations, and measurement devices — is available in Cultural Anthropology.

 I recently finished editing, with James Christopher Mizes, a special issue of Africa: Journal of the International Africa Institute on the theme of ‘Capitalizing Africa: High Finance from Below.’
 We wrote a substantive assessment of a new wave of financial practices on the continent and worked with some talented ethnographers studying finance, money, and regulation in Ethiopia, Ghana, Cote d’Ivoire, Togo, and Congo.